Bag-in-box: Wine cask

-The 'wine cask' was invented by Thomas Angove (1918–2010) of Angove's, a winemaker from Renmark, South Australia, and patented by the company on April 20, 1965.
+The 'wine cask' was invented by Thomas Angove (1918–2010) of Angove's, a winemaker from Renmark, South Australia, and patented by the company on April 20, 1964.
 Polyethylene bladders of 1imperial gallon (4.55litres) were put into corrugated boxes for sale to consumers.
 An original design required that the consumer cut the corner off the bladder inside the box, pour out the desired quantity of wine and then reseal it with a special peg.

 In 1967, Charles Malpas and Penfolds Wines patented a plastic, air-tight tap welded into an aluminised film bladder, making storage much more convenient for consumers.
 All modern wine casks now utilise some sort of plastic tap, which is exposed by tearing away a perforated panel on the box.

 The main advantage of BiB packaging is that it prevents oxidation of the wine during dispensing.
 Rather than working as a conventional tap, the bladder uses gravity pressure to squeeze the liquid out of the bladder, whereas a conventional barrel tap works by allowing incoming air to displace the contents.
 After opening wine in a bottle, it is oxidized by air in the bottle which has displaced the wine poured; wine in a bag is not touched by air and thus not subject to oxidation until it is dispensed.
 Cask wine is not subject to cork taint or spoilage due to slow consumption after opening.

-Although a promising technology, there have been production and design problems.
-The impermeable bladders tend to delaminate around the tap and where the two halves are joined.
-If tap components are deposited in the bladder during assembly, all the bladders must be destroyed to find the components as the bladders are opaque.
-It has also been difficult to manufacture taps that do not leak air into the bladder since tap parts usually do not join neatly, although there have been significant improvements.
-Most red wines require breathing before consumption which is not possible with casks, so the wine has air circulated through it before bottling (usually by running through a centrifuge), which reduces shelf life considerably.
-Most casks will have a best-before date stamped.
-As a result, it is not intended for cellaring and should be consumed within the prescribed period.